-For members who use Asana as their personal system to track next actions and projects, follow these steps on how to integrate directly with GlassFrog and save yourself some time!
-This example uses Gmail but similar configurations can be made with other email systems.
+For members who use Asana as their personal system to track next actions and projects, you can follow these steps to integrate with GlassFrog and save yourself some time.
+This example uses Gmail, but similar configurations can be made with other email systems.

 A) Add Asana integration in GlassFrog

-- Then select the "Add Email" button and type in your Gmail address (later, we will forward from GMail to Asana).
+- Click on "Add Email" button and type in your email address (later, we will forward from your email to Asana)

 - Click Save Integration.